pfraze/ssb-kvdb/README.md

 ## About

-This interface mimics [leveldb](https://github.com/level/levelup) with as few alterations as possible.
-However, in this database, the KV documents are stored in [Secure Scuttlebutt logs](https://github.com/ssbc/secure-scuttlebutt) and replicated on the mesh network.
+KV documents are stored in [Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) logs and replicated on the mesh network.

-This database therefore uses a [multi-value register CRDT](https://github.com/pfraze/crdt_notes#multi-value-register-mv-register) to compute the database state.
+This interface mimics [leveldb](https://github.com/level/levelup), but uses a [multi-value register CRDT](https://github.com/pfraze/crdt_notes#multi-value-register-mv-register) to compute the database state.
-The practical effect being, keys may have multiple conflicting values, and the application must resolve conflicts as they occur.

-This is a similar to the architecture of CouchDB.
+Multiple users may update the database without locking.
+In the case of conflict, the application must resolve them.

 ## API